stratum-mining/sv2-spec/05-Mining-Protocol.md

 The Coinbase Transaction is then combined with the `merkle_path` of the Extended Job to calculate the `merkle_root` for the Standard Job notification (`NewMiningJob`).
 Since Standard Jobs are HOM, there's no `extranonce_size` field on the Standard Job notification.

+In case of an Extended Job broadcast to a Group Channel, its `coinbase_tx_prefix` carries the transaction field `scriptSig length`.
+It follows that every Standard and/or Extended Channel that belongs to the same Group Channel MUST have the exact same full Extended Extranonce size, because the coinbase transaction they are working on MUST have the same `scriptSig length` that is broadcast to the Group Channel.

 ### 5.1.3 Future Job

 A Job with an empty template or speculated non-empty template can be sent in advance to speedup Job distribution when a new block is found on the network.